AhmedAlyEl-Ghannam/Our-Boot_U-Boot_bootloader_for_RPi4/README.md

    git checkout u-boot-2023.07.y
    ```

 3. For Raspberry Pi 4, I want to build a 64-bit system.
 So, I will choose the configuration file named `rpi_arm64_defconfig`.
 It already supports the device tree binary of RPi4's chipset (BCM2711).
 Make sure to set both the architecture as `arm` and the cross compiler as `aarch64-rpi4-linux-gnu-`: the crosstool-NG toolchain I created in my previous project.
+Make sure to add it to `PATH` to proceed.

    ```
+   PATH=${HOME}/x-tools/aarch64-rpi4-linux-gnu/bin/:$PATH
    make rpi_arm64_defconfig ARCH=arm CROSS_COMPILE=aarch64-rpi4-linux-gnu-
    ```